Flowers of sulfur

 Flowers of sulfur (British spelling flowers of sulphur) is a very fine, bright yellow sulfur powder that is produced by sublimation and deposition.
 It can contain up to 30% of the amorphous allotrope of sulfur, which is the noncrystalline structure of sulfur.
 It is known as flores sulphuris by apothecaries and in older scientific works.
 Natural sulfur was also known as brimstone, hence the alternative name flowers of brimstone.

 Flowers of sulfur has unique properties.
 Production occurs mainly through sublimation of natural sulfur.
 According to The Sulphur Institute, flowers of sulphur is widely used due to its powdered structure in rubber vulcanization, agricultural dusts, pharmaceutical products, stock feeds.
 It can also be used in Flowers of Sulfur (FoS) Tests.

 Properties

 Although similar to chemically pure sulfur, flowers of sulfur has slightly different properties.
-For instance, sulfur is completely soluble in sulfur disulfide.
+For instance, sulfur is completely soluble in sulfur dioxide.
 Flowers of sulfur, however, is insoluble in sulfur dioxide.
 A study shows that flowers of sulfur is only partially soluble in nitric acid and bromide.
 Residue still revealed traces of sulfur after the extraction.
 When lit on fire, flowers of sulfur combust and leave a residue that oxidizes immediately.
-Flowers of sulfur is completely soluble when heated in anhydrous liquid bromide.
+Flowers of sulfur is completely soluble when heated in anhydrous liquid bromine.